krbnite/krbnite.github.io/_posts/2017-09-15-The-YouTube-Reporting-API.md

 > "a collection of settings, credentials, and metadata about the application or applications you're
 > working on that make use of Google APIs and Google Cloud Platform resources."

+To create or select a project, go to console.cloud.google.com.

 ### 3. Enable the Reporting API
 We could enable a whole bunch of fun APIs -- BigQuery, Google Cloud SQL, YouTube Analytics, and more!
 For now, all that matters is that you have the YouTube Reporting API enabled.

+1. Go to console.cloud.google.com
+2. Select project
+3. On left-side menu: APIs and services > Library
+4. Click on YouTube Reporting API
+5. Click "Enable"

+See [here](https://support.google.com/cloud/answer/6158841) for more info.

 ### 4. Collect Your Keys and Secrets
 You'll also need credentials.
 Google ain't just lettin' anyone in!

+1. Go to console.cloud.google.com
+2. Select project
+3. On left-side menu: APIs and services > Credentials
+4. Click on "Create credentials"
+5. Choose credential type: API key, OAuth client ID, or Service account key

+I create an API key...
+I also created a client ID and client secret...but can't remember how...
+(Crap.)

 You can find more info in the Google API Client's Python documentation in the [intro](https://developers.google.com/api-client-library/python/start/get_started)  and in the [authentication section](https://developers.google.com/api-client-library/python/guide/aaa_overview).
+There's also this Google Console [help page](https://support.google.com/cloud/answer/6158857?hl=en&ref_topic=6262490) about credentials, access, security, and identity.

 ### 5. Create a Client Secret File
 There might be a better way to do this...
 But I found it is good enough to create the following